All Episodes

 It is the way they are used.

-Hurricanes have been around for the millennia, for those of you in real, and it's thousands of years.
+Hurricanes have been around for the millennia, for those of you in real estate, thousands of years.

-They've been everywhere in any scale you want to before we even conceived of this flawed premise of man-made global warming.
+They've been everywhere on any scale you wanted before we even conceived of this flawed premise of man-made global warming.

 Hurricanes and everything else in weather has been including ice ages when where we live now used to be buried under 10 feet of ice.

-They're gonna illustrate all this so we uh get back for the next break.
+They're going to illustrate all this so we get back for the next break.

 But I just have to tell you folks something.